ATS/COA Biennial Meeting

 • Participate in voting on important business matters.

-What does it cost to attend the Biennial Meeting?
+What does it cost to attend?

-What specific voting actions take place at the Biennial?
+What specific voting actions take place?

 • New ATS and COA Board members and committee members

-• New Associate members
+• The admission of new Associate members

 • Changes to the ATS and COA Bylaws